Eugene S. Pulliam School of Journalism and Creative Media

-The Eugene S. Pulliam School of Journalism offers a newly designed undergraduate degree that prepares students for the demands of the ever-changing media world in which we live.
+The Eugene S. Pulliam School of Journalism and Creative Media offers a newly designed undergraduate degree that prepares students for the demands of the ever-changing media world in which we live.
 At Butler, we offer:

 - Hands-on coursework that integrates audio, video, visual, and interactive technologies and social media with audience-based writing to produce engaging multimedia stories and digital content

 - Field-reporting experiences that allow students to gain professional knowledge while making valuable contacts in the Indianapolis metro area

 - Publication of professionally produced coursework on news, sports, and community-based websites to enrich résumés and portfolios

 - Wide-ranging opportunities to participate in our nationally recognized, student-led media organizations

 - Fundamental working knowledge of the ethical, legal, economic, and global aspects of the field

 - Internship opportunities in Indianapolis and Washington, DC, and an extensive alumni network of successful professionals in Indianapolis and throughout the country

 Journalism Student Learning Outcomes

 Students majoring in journalism at Butler will learn to produce professional-quality stories and programming for a variety of audiences in a variety of media formats.
 In the process, students will develop professional skills, competencies, and knowledge in the following areas: